farlee2121/DevEssentialsBlog/_posts/Summary-How-Learning-Works/2021-02-12-7-Self-Learning.md

 # Self-learning

-I see programming as an extendend application of problem solving, and problem solving is just a different view on self-learning.
-Encouraging self-learning makes a team skillfull and robust.
+I see programming as an extended application of problem solving, and problem solving is just a different view on self-learning.
+Encouraging self-learning makes a team skillful and robust.

 **Learning is a skill like any other**.
 It requires practice, feedback, and ways of organizing knowledge.